Wednesday, September 17, 2025

 Classwork

-This blog post contains the classwork for my comp 3 project
+This blog post contains everything I learned in my media studies class that will help me for my comp 3 project

 My Team